 - Environmental Problem Definition - Why is this venture important ("so what")?
-This should be at the top, in the first 2-3 sentences, and should be clear. - What environmental problem does this venture help solve, and why does that matter? - \circ What deficiencies and/or needs exist that warrant your solution? - Venture Description - \circ $\;$ Clearly define who you are, what you do and why you will succeed. - Explain why the who and what are truly unique. - In other words, describe your competitive advantage (i.e., explain why you will win and what is it about your team and the environment in which you operate that makes it easy to win). - The Opportunity - Explain clearly why the market opportunity is really big and/or why your target market is attractive. - What industry/market dynamics or key trends make this a compelling opportunity? - What is the size of your market? - Your Solution (Product/Service) - Your unique approach and why it's extremely valuable to your customers. - Basic technology explanations or differentiated intellectual property (IP). - What unique, defensible IP do you have or will you build that allows you to be a leader in the category, if you are right about the market? - Environmental Impact - \circ What is your expected environmental (and social) impact? - How will you measure environmental impact? - \circ What is your expected environmental impact for a given unit of sales? - Team and Contact Info - List the founders and provide company contact info.
+This should be at the top, in the first 2-3 sentences, and should be clear. - What environmental problem does this venture help solve, and why does that matter?
+Quantify the environmental problem and be specific about your addressable piece of the problem. - O What deficiencies and/or needs exist that warrant your solution? - Venture Description - O Clearly define who you are, what you do and why you will succeed. - O Explain why the who and what are truly unique. - In other words, explain why you will win and what is it about your team and the environment in which you operate that makes it easy to win (i.e., your market definition and value proposition). - Craft a complete business concept (i.e., positioning statement). - The Opportunity - Explain clearly why the market opportunity is really big and/or why your target market is attractive. - What industry/market dynamics or key trends make this a compelling opportunity? - O What is the size of your market? - Your Solution (Product/Service) - Your unique approach and why it's extremely valuable to your customers.

+- Basic technology explanations or differentiated intellectual property (IP). - What unique, defensible IP do you have or will you build that allows you to be a leader in the category, if you are right about the market? - Environmental Impact - O What is your expected environmental (and social) impact? - O How will you measure environmental impact? - O What is your expected environmental impact for a given unit of sales? - Team and Contact Info - List the founders and provide company contact info. - Communication style - An executive summary should be: - tailored to a public audience, such as investors, partners, and future employers; - modern and visually appealing; - a stand-alone document; and. - 1-2 pages, including acknowledgment or logo of the venture.

 Use a combination of figures, tables, graphics and text boxes to summarize the main points and engage a reader.
 Organize the information with headers, captions, and other signposts.
 Use of color is appropriate for an executive summary.
 However, the document should be designed to be legible if photocopied in black and white.
-The executive summary must include the Bren logo, the School name (Bren School of Environmental Science & Management, University of California, Santa Barbara), Eco-E Project members, faculty advisor names, and academic quarter (e.g., Spring 2024) in a clear and easy-to-read format.
+The executive summary must include the Bren logo, the School name (Bren School of Environmental Science & Management, University of California, Santa Barbara), Eco-E Project members, faculty advisor names, and academic quarter in a clear and easy-to-read format.
 Use single-spacing for the body of the text of the executive summary.
 Use 11-point Garamond type (or comparable font), columns with 0.75-inch margins, flush left and right, and 0.5 inch between columns.
 Section headings should be in larger type.